-Children’s mental health and happiness is an area of widespread concern.
+Children’s mental health is an area of widespread concern but reading books can help.
 In a hyper-connected world, children are having to grow up quickly and are being exposed to all sorts of pressures and subject to all sorts of anxieties that were completely alien to their parents’ and grandparents’ generations.
-Here we have a range of interviews that address these issues head on.
+Here we have a range of interviews that recommend mental health kids books that address these issues head on.
 Author Chitra Soundar chooses her best books to help children overcome anxiety.
 Psychologist Vanessa King chooses hers on happiness for children, while Ray Earl, author of My Mad Fat Diary, chooses her best books on teenager mental health.

 What should you read with your kids on Thanksgiving?
 Dana Sheridan of Princeton University Library’s Cotsen Children’s Library recommends five children’s books with themes of love, gratitude, belonging and sharing with one another—what the holiday is all about.